-Although it is virtually impossible to prove any link between campaign expenditure and electoral success (and there is undoubtedly anecdotal evidence of candidates who spent significant amounts in the past without being elected) it is a feature of many democratic systems that some limitation is placed on campaign expenditure to ensure that there can be no suggestion that candidates have 'bought' their way into the legislature.
-In addition the lack of any regulation of election expenditure in Jersey before 2008 meant that there was occasionally rumour and speculation about the amount spent by some candidates and the source of the funding.
+In putting forward the previous Regulations, PPC always stressed that it is virtually impossible to prove any link between campaign expenditure and electoral success (and there is undoubtedly anecdotal evidence of candidates who spent significant amounts in the past without being elected), but it is nevertheless a feature of many democratic systems that some limitation is placed on campaign expenditure to ensure that there can be no suggestion that candidates have 'bought' their way into the legislature.
+In addition, the lack of any regulation of election expenditure in Jersey before 2008 meant that there was occasionally rumour and speculation about the amount spent by some candidates and about the source of that funding.

-These draft Regulations cover 4 main areas, namely the imposition of a limit on expenditure, the requirement for a declaration of the amounts spent and the source of the funding, rules on the receipt of gifts and donations and the regulation of third party expenditure during election campaigns.
+This draft Law re-enacts with little modification the provisions of the existing Regulations, although there are a number of small changes, and these are pointed out in this report.
+The draft Law covers 5 main areas, namely the imposition of a limit on expenditure, the requirement for a declaration of the amounts spent and the source of the funding, rules on the receipt of gifts and donations; the regulation of third party expenditure during election campaigns and the consequences of failing to comply with the Law.

-This Regulation sets out the interpretation of expressions used in the draft Regulations.
-It is important to note that the legislation only covers candidates for election as Senator, Deputy or Connétable and there are no current plans to introduce legislation for elections as Centenier or Procureur du Bien Public as this is considered unnecessary at the present time.
+This Article sets out the interpretation of expressions used in the draft Law.
+It is important to note that the legislation only covers candidates for election as Senator, Deputy or Connétable, and there are no current plans to introduce legislation for elections as Centenier or Procureur du Bien Public, as this is considered unnecessary at the present time.

-This Regulation simply gives effect to the Schedule which defines 'donations' and 'anonymous donations'.
+This Article simply gives effect to the Schedule, which defines 'donations' and 'anonymous donations'.
 The content of the Schedule is described below.

-This Regulation specifies the meaning of 'candidate's election expenses'.
+This Article specifies the meaning of 'candidate's election expenses'.
 These are defined as any expenditure that is incurred by a candidate at any time before the poll, for the purpose of procuring the candidate's election or prejudicing the chances of other candidates.
 It is important to note that a candidate can be responsible for expenses incurred by others if this expenditure is undertaken with the candidate's express or implied consent.
 This will prevent candidates from circumventing the new rules by allowing others to incur expenditure on their behalf.
-(Any expenditure that is made by a third party without the candidate's knowledge is regulated by the rules on third party expenditure in Part 3 of these draft Regulations).
+(Any expenditure that is made by a third party without the candidate's knowledge is regulated by the rules on third party expenditure in Part 3 of this draft Law).